Nadal wins historic 10th French Open title

 Blazing forehand

-Nadal's blazing forehand down the line drew prolonged gasps from the crowd at 4-1.
+Nadal's blazing forehand down the line -- clocked at 99 miles per hour -- drew prolonged gasps from the crowd at 4-1.
 He was now in full flow.

 Wawrinka knew he had to break Nadal to stay in the second set to have any -- small -- chance of triumphing: Nadal was 11-1 in grand slam finals when taking the opener.